bubl-ai/bubl-ai.github.io/_posts/2024-02-12-Simple-Dockerfile-for-Dev-Purposes.md

 - Enables seamless GitHub authentication for source control within the container.
 - Uses "pip install -e ." to install the current directory as a package, allowing users to treat their utilities within the container like any other library.

-The next Dockerfile was gotten from our [*llamaindex-learning repository.*](https://github.com/bubl-ai/llamaindex-learning/blob/main/docker/Dockerfile)
+The next Dockerfile was gotten from our [*llamaindex-project repository.*](https://github.com/bubl-ai/llamaindex-project/blob/main/docker/Dockerfile)

 ```
 # Use an official base image with Python and Conda